 Intermediate Italian 202 is the second half of a two-semester sequence in Intermediate Italian.
-It continues to emphasize the four basic aspects of language learning--reading, writing, speaking and comprehension--building on the students' existing skills in Italian.
+It continues to emphasize the four fundamental aspects of language learning-comprehension, speaking, reading, and writing-building on the students' existing skills in Italian.
 More refined grammatical structures are introduced as well as additional idiomatic expressions used in everyday Italian.
 Strong emphasis is placed on aural comprehension and oral presentation.

-ITAL 201 or placement
+ITAL 201